draggsconnor/BlipKit/manual/waveforms.md

 	</div>
 </div>

-## Custom waveforms
+## Custom Waveforms

+Custom waveforms can have an arbitary number of phases, but an absurd high number could create unwanted effects.
+Numbers around 8 and 32 are optimal.
+The number of phases does not affect the pitch.
+However, the waveform itself could contain overtones which would increase the pitch.

-There is the possibility to define custom waveforms.
-The following example waveform sounds like the vocal "A":
+The following is an example waveform that sounds like the vocal "A".
+It has 13 phases and, for simplification, its amplitude has only a resolution of 4 positive and negative values.

 {% highlight text %}
 +4 |    ||             || ||    ||    ||